 - Must be able to stand up and support complex network scenarios involving multiple LAN/WAN interfaces with failover and high availability

 - Must be able to rapidly deploy IPSec tunnels

 - Must be able to quickly stand up VPN concentrators integrated with existing Radius/AD environment, including 2FA scenarios

-pfSense covers these bases with ease.
+The pfSense feature set covers these bases with ease.
 With core requirements addressed, Mattia selected pfSense software over alternatives due to product ease of use, familiarity, cost, feature add flexibility, and the ability to purchase support from Netgate where needed.

 The next question was which AWS and Oracle® cloud compute instance(s) would be the right choice?
 Three factors would inform that answer:

 - Scale Flexibility: Cintra prefers to deploy cloud solutions with maximum ‘scale out’ (larger number of less powerful VMs).
 When that isn’t architecturally feasible, they leverage ‘scale up’ (smaller number of more powerful VMs).